Hospital Bag Checklist: Everything You Need For Delivery Day

 Before you go all-out and pack your whole nursery, check with the hospital to see what they supply.
 They may provide things you need (such as diapers) for your little one for the first couple of days.

-But even if they do, you still might prefer to bring your own supplies, including these items:
+But even if they do, you still might prefer to bring your own supplies.
+Here are suggestions for what to bring.

 Welcome To The World, Little One